garden-io/garden/docs/installation.md

 * [Docker](https://docs.docker.com/)
 * A local installation of Kubernetes and [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/)

+The Alpine linux distribution also requires `gcc` to be installed.

 ### Step 1: Install core dependencies

 Use your preferred method or package manager to install `git` and `rsync`.
-On Ubuntu, that's `sudo apt install git rsync`.
+On Ubuntu, that's `sudo apt install git rsync`, on Alpine `apk add --no-cache git rsync gcc`

 ### Step 2: Install Garden